Fiori-Tracker/fioritracker.github.io/docs/core/SPS03/apps-rel-tobe-cats.md

-# FT Apps Relation: To-be Catalogs
+# FT Apps Relation: Specification Catalogs

 This relation enables viewing and maintaining [Specification](../../specification-records.md) assignments of apps to catalogs.